Baseline Technologies «Prev Next»

 Organizations usually upgrade hardware based on internal policies and budgets, and seldom allocate budgets for project-based client hardware purchases.
 Choose server hardware for performance and architectural fit

-E-Commerce architects should determine hardware based on an organization's:
+Ecommerce architects should determine hardware based on an organization's:

 Twenty years ago companies talked about the hardware they purchased.
 Today companies talk about their architectures.
 Hardware is now viewed as part of an overall solution.
 Organizations with a Microsoft bias will usually possess Intel-based servers.
-Organizations with a Sun bias will usually possess Sparc-based Unix servers running Solaris.
+Organizations with a Oracle bias will usually possess Sparc-based Unix servers running Solaris.
 In reality, most large organizations have heterogeneous hardware and operating systems environments.

-If an e-Commerce solution requires rich multimedia options, such as streaming media or VRML, specialty hardware choices are usually required.
+If an ecommerce solution requires rich multimedia options, such as streaming media or VRML, specialty hardware choices are usually required.
 This type of solution is likely to involve Silicon Graphics for VRML-based applications.

+Do not ignore organizational preference in software.
 It is in the best interest of an architect to go with an obvious organizational bias.
 A rich set of tools and products exist to build and deploy e-Commerce solutions for all major hardware/operating systems pairs.
 Wintel (Windows NT/Pentium) and Sparc/Solaris have the highest server-side market penetration for Web and e-Commerce solutions.

 [1]Streaming Media: Allows client browsers or plug-ins to start displaying audio or video data while the file is being downloaded.